Vajra: Ramayana

 According to the Ramayana, as a child, Hanuman grew to enormous proportions, and attempted to swallow the sun, regarding it to be a ripe fruit.
 He also attempted to devour Rahu, who had been divinely assigned the function of swallowing the sun.
 Furious, Rahu pleaded his case to Indra, who immediately appeared to the scene upon his elephant mount, Airavata.
-When Hanuman attempted to seize his mount, Indra retaliated by striking the former's chin with the vajra, who descended upon the earth.
-The child's spiritual father and god of the wind, Vayu, caught him before he crashed upon the ground, and withdrew to a cave.
+When Hanuman attempted to seize his mount, Indra retaliated by striking Hanuman's chin with the vajra.
+Hanuman fell toward the earth, where the child's spiritual father and god of the wind, Vayu, caught him before he crashed upon the ground, and withdrew with him to a cave.
 In retaliation, he called upon all of the air that permeated creation, causing the suffocation of all life in the universe.
 Brahma, the god of creation, summoned a number of deities to the cave to placate Vayu.
 Indra imbued the limbs of Hanuman with the power of his celestial thunderbolt.